Cross Draw Knife Sheaths

 - ...if you're buying a sheath that will be made according to your specifications when you order.

 Below: A knife sheath on the belt of a cowboy/roper.

 Below: A knife and cross draw sheath on a competitor in an obstacle course challenge.

 Cross Draw Knife Sheaths - Good Things To Know Before You Buy

 - Is the sheath new or used?
-Most of the ones we've seen on Amazon are new, but there are also occasionally used ones for sale.
-The ones on eBay are a mix of new and used.
+Most of the ones we've seen for on Amazon are new, but there are also occasionally used ones for sale.
+The ones on eBay and Etsy are a mix of new and used.

 - Is the knife included?
 Hint: Often, or even usually, a knife is NOT included even if the sheath is pictured with a knife.
 A knife is often included in the photos to give you an idea how the sheath fits a knife, but the knife is typically NOT included.
 Make sure one way or the other - knife or no knife - before you buy.

 - Will the sheath fit your knife?
 Some of the sheaths are made for a specific brand and model of knife, while others are made to fit most any knife of a certain style and size.